paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 Subsec. (d)(1).
 Pub.
 L. 115–254, § 1104(a)(2)(B)(i), substituted “Except as provided in paragraph (2), the Board” for “The Board”.

 Subsec. (d)(2).
 Pub.
 L. 115–254, § 1104(a)(2)(B)(ii), designated second sentence of par.
 (1) as par.
-(2) and amended par.
-(2) generally.
-Prior to amendement, second sentence of par.
+(2) and amended it generally.
+Prior to amendment, second sentence of par.
 (1) read as follows: “However, the Board shall make public any part of a transcript or any written depiction of visual information that the Board decides is relevant to the accident—

 “(A) if the Board holds a public hearing on the accident, at the time of the hearing; or